-A strong mission statement provides focus for your client.
-Especially in a world filled with distractions, having a clear, short-term mission statement can be extremely powerful in helping clients tone down the outside noise.
+A strong mission statement provides focus.
+In a world filled with distractions, having a clear, short-term mission statement can be extremely powerful in helping clients tone down the outside noise.
 The increased focus facilitates clients' more productive accomplishment of well-designed actions.
-Accomplished missions lead to a powerful cycle of an increased sense of accomplishment along with increased stamina and skill.
-This leads to better outcomes.
+Accomplished missions lead to a powerful cycle of an increased sense of accomplishment, stamina, and skill, which leads to better outcomes.
 The positive cycle of accomplishment and effort is set in motion, and a strong mission statement provides the focus for the process to continue.